Hilary La Fontaine: Career

-She flew to England to train as a secretary.
-In 1962 La Fontaine flew to Kinshasa (formerly Léopoldville) to join her sister Jean and her husband John Sackur of the Secret Intelligence Service (SIS) to assist them in a research project.
-She found herself on the same aircraft months later but was chartered for the head of the Congolese Security Services, Victor Nendaka Bika.
+La Fontaine travelled to England to train as a secretary.
+In 1962, she flew to Kinshasa (formerly Léopoldville) to join her sister, Jean, and her husband, John Sackur of the Secret Intelligence Service (SIS), to assist them in a research project.
+She found herself on the same aircraft months later when it was chartered for the head of the Congolese Security Services, Victor Nendaka Bika.
 La Fontaine discovered that the plane was being used to ferry crates of gold bars.

-She formally joined the SIS in 1967 as a secretary.
-La Fontaine used to say the first thought of joining the services originated during a conservation from her Congolese mission five years earlier.
-When La Fontaine joined the service, it was small and thinly spread with most posts being occupied by an officer with support from a secretary.
-The method of communication was by morse code and "book and pad cipher", requiring staff to have self-reliance and resourcefulness.
-Although the SIS was male-dominated, there was a strong mutual trust that largely ignored age and rank and was stemmed from undertaking lonely and demanding jobs, in which the full responsibility went to secretaries.
+La Fontaine formally joined the SIS in 1967 as a secretary, and used to say the first thought of joining the services originated from a conversation during her Congolese mission five years earlier.
+When she joined the service, it was small and thinly spread with most posts being occupied by a (male) officer with support from a (female) secretary.
+The method of communication was by Morse code and "book and pad cipher", requiring staff to have self-reliance and resourcefulness.
+Although the SIS was male-dominated, there was a strong mutual trust that largely ignored age and rank and stemmed from undertaking lonely and demanding jobs, in which the full responsibility went to secretaries.

-La Fontaine's first two missions in Africa saw her involved in the post's tasks that included meeting, debriefing and managing clandestine agents.
-In the Oxford Dictionary of National Biography, Gerald Williams wrote that she had "the right qualities for a role that called for intelligence, common sense, self-reliance, and the ability to impart confidence to those whose safety depended on her" which was made clear that she was "a good field operator."
-La Fontaine became the personal assistant to the chief of the service in 1974 and learned the about the extent of the SIS's activities.
+La Fontaine's first two missions in Africa included meeting, debriefing and managing clandestine agents.
+In the Oxford Dictionary of National Biography, Gerald Williams wrote that she had "the right qualities for a role that called for intelligence, common sense, self-reliance, and the ability to impart confidence to those whose safety depended on her", making her "a good field operator."

+La Fontaine became the personal assistant to the chief of the service in 1974 and learned about the extent of the SIS's activities.
 She felt she discovered her niche after a series of unsatisfactory jobs in London and Nairobi and the service agreed.
 This led to the service to judge La Fontaine's performance as outstanding and she was awarded the MBE in 1976, a rare distinction in the service.
 She was transferred to the department at the centre of the SIS's activities in the Cold War in support of its difficult and dangerous operations behind the Iron Curtain.